Moths of North Carolina

 Distribution in North Carolina

-Distribution: Mompha murtfeldtella is widely distributed across North America.
+Distribution: Mompha albocapitella is widely distributed across North America.
 In the West, it occurs from British Columbia, Alberta, California, Arizona, and Colorado.
 In the East, it is found in southern Canada (Ontario; Quebec; Newfoundland) and the eastern US from Maine southward to Florida, and westward to central Texas, Oklahoma, Kansas, and Minnesota.
-As of 2022, we have only seven records from two counties in the eastern Piedmont and Sandhills.
+As of 2024, our records are restricted to the Coastal Plain and eastern Piedmont.

 County Map: Clicking on a county returns the records for the species in that county.